danielbrownridge/pokespear/README.md

     (pokespear) $ pokespear bulbasaur
     A strange seed wast planted on its back at birth.
 The plant sprouts and grows with this pokémon.

+## Tests

+The tests run the docker containers so may take a moment to complete:

+    $ make test

+## Continuous integration

+The tests are running in Travis CI https://travis-ci.com/github/danielbrownridge/pokespear